 How Does Red Light Therapy Work?

-So long as the user applies the right dosage, the body’s chromophore molecules accept the red light’s photon energy.
+So long as the user applies the right dosage and wavelength, the body’s chromophore molecules accept the light’s photon energy.

 These chromophores then induce a molecular hydrogen and oxygen exchange.